jvietman/EzGdClient/README.md

 ![EzGdClient](https://i.imgur.com/nnxHYNu.png "EzGdClient")

 ## **Release**
 The release date is not clear.
-When I have all basic features done, I will release a first alpha version of the client.
+When I have all basic features done (see todo list, I will release a first alpha version of the client.

 <!--
 ## **Installation**